tablelandnetwork/docs/docs/fundamentals/use-cases/README.md

 Ultimately, Tableland aims to provide a web3-native database that is competitive to that of traditional web2 database solutions.
 The chain in which you deploy to dictates [how expensive](/fundamentals/architecture/cost-estimator) it is to write data, so this should be a major consideration in what type of data you're storing.

-The TL;DR is that Tableland can be used as a data storage option with on-chain data availability and off-chain data accessibility within the decentralized SQL database network.
-This opens the doors for endless possibilities that provide a dual pronged approach toward web3 data: on-chain actions trigger off-chain mutations that can easily be read at the application layer.
-It's sort of a lively cache for smart contract state / on-chain data.
+The TL;DR is that Tableland can be used as a data storage option with onchain data availability and offchain data accessibility within the decentralized SQL database network.
+This opens the doors for endless possibilities that provide a dual pronged approach toward web3 data: onchain actions trigger offchain mutations that can easily be read at the application layer.
+It's sort of a lively cache for smart contract state / onchain data.

 ### Application data